 Please make sure to discuss with your college liaison the funding plan before submitting the form of intent.

-PPSP awardees are appointed as postdoctoral researchers, which is considered an A&P term position.
+PPSP awardees are appointed as postdoctoral scholars, which is considered an A&P term position.
 The FY19 benefits composite rate for these positions is 33.2%.
 Note that this rate will change slightly for FY20 (projected to be 32.3%).

 Faculty reviewers will evaluate the nominees based on the following criteria: